 - 1. Gross income for the tax year of \$600 or more, or - 2.
-A beneficiary who is a nonresident alien. - 3.
-If you held a qualified investment in a qualified opportunity fund (QOF) at any time during the year, you must file your return with Form 8997 attached.
-See the Form 8997 instructions.
+A beneficiary who is a nonresident alien.

 An estate is a domestic estate if it isn't a foreign estate.
 A foreign estate is one the income of which is from sources outside the United States that isn't effectively connected with the conduct of a U.S. trade or business and isn't includible in gross income.
 If you are the fiduciary of a foreign estate, file Form 1040NR, U.S. Nonresident Alien Income Tax Return, instead of Form 1041.